Measuring UV Resistance and Weatherability

 |Water Whitening: 0.43

 |Color: Light Brown

 |Water Whitening: 0.24

 †QUV Test time is 3,000 hours with the following cycle and conditions: AAMA (American Architectural Manufacturers Association) consists of samples placed in exterior environments in Arizona, Ohio, and Florida.
 The following test samples represent a control color material (center), a leading ASA capstock material (right), and Aurora Plastics PVC/Acrylic alloy capstock (left) after 3,000 hours of testing time:

 delta E* of 0.55

 delta E* of 15.22

-Water resting on a horizontal surface at elevated temperatures, known as water submersion, may result in some whitening which is more apparent in darker colored surfaces.
-Aurora Plastics uses accelerated testing methods to compare product performance and utilizes this data, in addition to traditional QUV tests, to develop high-performance compounds for the variety of weather and real world environmental conditions.
+Water resting on a horizontal surface at elevated temperatures, known as water submersion, may result in some whitening which is more apparent in darker-colored surfaces.
+Aurora Plastics uses accelerated testing methods to compare product performance and utilizes this data, in addition to traditional QUV tests, to develop high-performance compounds for a variety of weather and real-world environmental conditions.

 Aurora Plastics has the ability to custom color match compounds with L*a*b* values.